Floorp-Projects/Floorp/toolkit/components/telemetry/docs/internals/preferences.rst

   The maximum frequency at which an :doc:`../data/event-ping` will be sent.
   Default is 10 (minutes).

-``toolkit.telemetry.ecosystemtelemetry.enabled``

-  Whether :doc:`../data/ecosystem-telemetry` is enabled.
-  Default is false.
-Change requires restart.

-``toolkit.telemetry.ecosystemtelemetry.allowForNonProductionFx``

-  Whether :doc:`../data/ecosystem-telemetry` will be submitted if Firefox is configured to use non-production FxA servers.
-Non-production servers includes servers run by Mozilla (eg, the "staging" or "dev" instances) and servers run externally (eg, self-hosted users).
-The expectation is that this will primarily be used for QA.
-  Default is false.
-Change requires restart.

 ``toolkit.telemetry.overrideUpdateChannel``

   Override the ``channel`` value that is reported via Telemetry.